bikeshaving/crank/docs/WIP.md

 Because generator components pause at yield, we defer a `this.refresh` call using `setTimeout` when the component is initialized.

 ### Returning from a generator
-Usually, you’ll yield in generator components so that the component can continue to respond to updates, but you may want to also `return` a final state.
+Usually, you’ll yield in generator components so that they can continue to respond to updates, but you may want to also `return` a final state.
 Unlike function components, which are called and returned once for each update, once a generator component returns, it will never update again.

 ```jsx
 function *Stuck({message}) {